 Administration representatives have testified in support of developing systemic NHA legislation to list the qualities a prospective area must possess and the parameters under which designation could occur.
-At a March 30, 2004 hearing of a Senate Energy and Natural Resources Subcommittee, a DOI witness outlined the Administration's draft legislation to create a National Heritage Areas Program.
-At an earlier subcommittee hearing, the Deputy Director of the NPS expressed "strong support" for legislation to establish a national heritage program, while suggesting modifications to S. 2543 on behalf of DOI.
+At a March 30, 2004 hearing of a Senate Energy and Natural Resources Subcommittee, a DOI witness8 outlined the Administration's draft legislation to create a National Heritage Areas Program.
+At another subcommittee hearing, the Deputy Director of the NPS expressed "strong support" for legislation to establish a national heritage program, while suggesting modifications to S. 2543 (108th Congress) on behalf of DOI.9

 The NPS Advisory Board was created in 1935 to advise the Director of the NPS and the Secretary of the Interior on issues relating to the National Park Service.
 The Partnership Committee of the NPS Advisory Board conducted a review of NHAs, the Heritage Partnership Program, and future NPS involvement with NHAs.
 The DOI accepted the committee's findings and recommendations and recommended their transmittal to Congress.
-An interim report contains the committee's findings and recommendations.
-A key recommendation is to establish a legislative foundation for a system of NHAs in the Park Service, based on specified concepts.
+An interim report contains the committee's findings and